sav-che/TL-2/Authors/Kappler, August {std. Kappl.}.md

-> [!cite] BHL link: this entry starts at [page 496](https://www.biodiversitylibrary.org/item/103253#page/522/mode/1up) of TL-2 Vol. II.
+> [!cite] BHL link: this entry starts at [page 496](https://www.biodiversitylibrary.org/page/33068738) of TL-2 Vol. II.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

-Kappler, August (1815-1887), German soldier and naturalist; from 1836-1879 in Suriname and the West Indies; travelled around the world in 1883; the most important author on Suriname of the mid-nineteenth century. (*Kappl.*).
+Kappler, August (1815-1887), German soldier and naturalist; from 1836-1879 in Suriname and the West Indies; travelled around the world in 1883; the most important author on Suriname of the mid-nineteenth century.
+**Abbreviated name**: *Kappl.*

 #### Herbarium and types